elliot-mb/one-sided-success-types/README.md

 x => 0 : A -> Num
 x => x(y => y(0))(f => x => f(f(x))) : (((Num -> A) -> A) -> ((B -> B) -> B -> B) -> C) -> C
 ```

+# Development

+A summary of the process of developing the success type system with complements
+for JST (see overleaf).